Christians around the world know that this past Wednesday we entered into the season of Lent. It all begins each year with Ash Wednesday.

 Lent comes from the Dutch word Lente, meaning “Spring” (I think there’s some German background in there as well).
 It’s a 40-day season (not counting Sundays) centered around a time of examining our lives, repentance, and fasting.
 We do this as we remember Christ’s own 40-day period in the wilderness.

-So take 45 seconds and watch.
+Take 45 seconds and watch.

 But here’s the connecting point with Lent.

-God has been set up creation in such a way that it cycles through four seasons each year: Spring, Summer, Fall, and Winter.
+God has set up creation in such a way that it cycles through four seasons each year: Spring, Summer, Fall, and Winter.
 Some places may have only two distinguishable seasons, but generally we have been given these four seasons as gifts.
 I personally love Fall – the significant changes that take place across nature; the leaves as they turn yellow, orange and red; the cooler weather (but not too cold).
 It all draws me in.
-Deeply.